Tdssaini/Read-Write-Cookies-in-Salesforce/README.md

 This will return Cookie object and from that object we can get value by getValue() method.
 This will return value of that cookie.

 cookieValue = cookie.getValue();

+To know more about, refer to my blog post @ http://blog.singhtarandeep.com/blog/2017/08/17/readwrite-cookies-salesforce/